-- Take your medicine as directed.
+- Your doctor will tell you how much medicine to use.
+Do not use more than directed.
 This medicine should be taken after a meal.
 Swallow the tablet whole.
 Do not crush, break, or chew it.

 - Drink extra fluids so you will urinate more often and help prevent kidney problems.

 - Take all of the medicine in your prescription to clear up your infection, even if you feel better after the first few doses.